NYPD officer killed in Manhattan office shooting to be laid to rest

 An immigrant from Bangladesh, Islam had worked his way up the nation's largest police force, serving as a school safety agent before becoming a patrol officer less than four years ago.

 He was assigned to a precinct in the Bronx, the city borough where he lived with his wife and two young sons.
-The couple is also expecting the birth of their third child soon.
+His wife is expecting the birth of their third child soon.

 “He was doing the job that we asked him to do.
 He put himself in harm’s way.
 He made the ultimate sacrifice,” Police Commissioner Jessica Tisch said in the immediate aftermath of the shooting.
 “He died as he lived.
 A hero.”